zImfastr/LightNvimConfig/README.md

 # LightNvimConfig

 ## !
-This config isnt finished, im still adding some plugins !
+This config isn't finished, im still adding some plugins !

 ### A Light Nvim Config including: